 Conformance with this Profile by all relevant staff and equipment supports the following claims (see Disclaimer in Discussion below):

-Claim 1: A true change in a tumor volume has occurred with 95% confidence if the measured change is larger than 24% and the longest in-plane diameter is initially 50-100mm.
+Claim 1: A true change in tumor volume has occurred with 95% confidence if the measured volume change is larger than 24% when the longest in-plane diameter at baseline is within 50-100mm.

-Claim 2: A true change in a tumor volume has occurred with 95% confidence if the measured change is larger than 29% and the longest in-plane diameter is initially 35-49mm.
+Claim 2: A true change in tumor volume has occurred with 95% confidence if the measured volume change is larger than 29% when the longest in-plane diameter at baseline is within 35-49mm.

-Claim 3: A true change in a tumor volume has occurred with 95% confidence if the measured change is larger than 39% and the longest in-plane diameter is initially 10-34mm.
+Claim 3: A true change in tumor volume has occurred with 95% confidence if the measured volume change is larger than 39% when the longest in-plane diameter at baseline is within 10-34mm.

 Claim 4: The tumor volume measurement performance, expressed as within-tumor coefficient of variation (wCV), is 0.085, 0.103, and 0.141 respectively for tumors with diameters of 50-100mm, 35-49mm, and 10-34mm.
 The resulting 95% confidence interval for the true change in volume for several example measured tumors is: